Moshannon State Forest

 Small tracts of the forest are found in Cameron and Clinton counties; however, most of the forest land lies in:

 Moshannon State Forest is one of eight state forests located in the Pennsylvania Wilds region.

-The forests of the Moshannon State Forest lie within the Allegheny Plateau Ecological Region in the transition zone between the northern hardwood and Allegheny hardwood forests to the north and the mixed oaks, and oak hickory forest to the south.
+Moshannon State Forest lies within the transition zone between the northern hardwood and Allegheny hardwood forests to the north and the mixed oaks and oak-hickory forests to the south.

 DCNR’s Bureau of Forestry manages our state forests for their long-term health and productivity while conserving native wild plants.
 These forests are “working forests” and provide a whole suite of uses and values to Pennsylvania citizens, all while maintaining the forest’s wild character.

 Our state forests are managed for:

 - Scenic beauty